 Gold OA is increasingly more available

-For authors in twenty four of the top thirty countries/regions (by volume of output), gold OA was an available option for 80% or more of publications in 2021.
-This offering fell below 80% for authors in India, China, Malaysia, Pakistan, Russian Federation and Turkey.
+For authors in twenty-eight of the top thirty countries/regions (by volume of output), gold OA was an available option for 80% or more of publications in 2022, with another one achieving 79%.
+This offering fell below 80% only for authors in the Russian Federation (68%).

 Gold represents those publications where the final published version of an article (Version of Record) is freely and permanently available online immediately on publication for anyone, anywhere to read.
 This includes articles in hybrid journals.
 See Methodology and Notes for more information.